Got a taste for adventure? You ain’t tried nothing like these adrenaline-inducing activities…

 Try to keep your balance on the water

-If you’re looking for fun things to do outdoors in Yorkshire, water skiing & waterboarding are both enormously fun choices.
-Whether you’re on skis or a board, you’ll need decent balance and no fear of getting wet.
-To cut your teeth, head over to Welton Wake & Ski Club.
-They’re the longest established wakeboarding and waterskiing club in the UK, so they know their stuff.
-They’ll give you a wetsuit, take you out behind the boat and even provide a much-needed hot shower after all that cold water action.
+If you’re looking for fun adventure activities to do outdoors in Yorkshire, water skiing and waterboarding are both a bundle of fun.
+To cut your teeth, make your way to Welton Wake & Ski Club.
+They’re one of the longest-established wakeboarding and waterskiing clubs in the UK, so they know their stuff.
+You’ll get a wetsuit, put you behind the boat and even provide a much-needed hot shower after all that cold water action.
 Introductory lessons cost £35, it’s £35 for a guest day membership with a 15-minute tow or £370 per adult for a year.

-Welton Wake & Ski Club, Common Lane, Welton, East Riding, HU15 1PT.
+Welton Wake & Ski Club, Common Lane, Welton, East Riding of Yorkshire, HU15 1PT.

-Pit man vs nature as you go white water rafting
+Pit man v. nature with white water rafting

-When it comes to adrenaline-inducing activities in Yorkshire, few come close to battling the elements like white water rafting and canoeing on the River Washburn.
+When it comes to adrenaline-inducing activities in Yorkshire, few come close to white water rafting and canoeing on the River Washburn.
 Volunteer groups coordinate varied boating days where you can take on these rugged waters.
 You’ll jump into a boat and bob your way down the fast-flowing water while the current batters you from all sides.
-Want to give it a go?
-For most of the year, the River Washburn is little more than a dry ditch, but in winter it comes alive with a dam release pouring a 1.5-mile torrent of raging water downstream.
+The river comes to life in the winter with a dam release pouring a torrent of raging water downstream.
 Up for it?
-It’s £10 a day, but you’ll need third party insurance with British Canoeing to give it a go, otherwise it’s £10 for the day.
+It’s £10 a day, but you’ll need third party insurance with British Canoeing to give it a go.

 River Washburn Canoeing, Thruscross, Harrogate, North Yorkshire, HG3 4BB.

-See the world from above with a parachute jump
+See Yorkshire from above with a parachute jump

-Known as the world’s biggest adrenaline rush, parachuting involves leaping out of a plane hundreds of miles in the air with nothing but a scrap of cloth on your back.
+What may just be the biggest adrenaline rush known to man, parachuting involves leaping out of a plane hundreds of miles in the air, with nothing but a bit of cloth tied to your back.
 And there’s only one place in Yorkshire you can do it.
-Skydive GB is just north of Bridlington, and can take you on a tandem thrill-ride.
-It’s perfectly placed so you can see clearly over most of North Yorkshire and beyond on the way down, but be warned, risking life and limb doesn’t come cheap.
-Prices start from £249 per person for a tandem jump, depending on your group size.
+Skydive GB is just north of the Bridlington coast and can take you on a tandem thrill-ride with unparalleled views.
+You’ll see over North Yorkshire and beyond on the way down, but be warned, risking life and limb starts from £199 per person for a tandem jump, depending on your group size.

-Skydive GB, East Leys Farm, Grindale, Bridlington, East Yorkshire, YO16 4YB.
+Skydive GB Parachute Club, East Leys Farm, Grindale, Bridlington, East Riding of Yorkshire, YO16 4YB.

 Scramble along the shore on a coasteering day out

-Coasteering is an action-packed day out that will see you jumping off rocky ledges, swimming through gorges and scrambling over rocks along the North Yorkshire coastline.
+Coasteering makes for an action-packed day out that will see you jumping off rocky ledges, swimming through gorges and scrambling over rocks along the North Yorkshire coastline.
 Head to Thornwick Bay where Scarborough Surf School will show you the ropes.
 They’ll kit you out in wetsuits, helmets and buoyancy aids before your instructor takes you into the water.
-You’ll swim up to the cliff face, make your way under the cliff and climb up onto ledges in Yorkshire’s largest sea caves.
-The adventure will last for two hours and costs £40 per person.
+You’ll swim up to the cliff face, scramble under and climb onto ledges in some of Yorkshire’s largest sea caves.
+The adventure costs £45 per person for two hours.